laraveltoiot/MQTTmicroService/MQTT-MICROSERVICE-GUIDE.md

 - Check the logs for specific error messages

 **Issue: Webhook notifications not being sent**
+- For global webhook:
-- Verify that webhook notifications are enabled (`WEBHOOK_ENABLED=true`)
+  - Verify that global webhook notifications are enabled (`WEBHOOK_ENABLED=true`)
   - Check that the webhook URL is correctly configured (`WEBHOOK_URL`)
   - Ensure the webhook URL is accessible from the microservice
+- For database webhooks:
+  - Verify that you have created webhooks via the API and they are enabled
+  - Check that the webhook topic filters match the topics you're publishing to
+  - Ensure the webhook URLs are accessible from the microservice
+- General webhook troubleshooting:
   - Check the logs for webhook-related errors
   - Verify that your Laravel application is correctly handling the webhook requests
+  - Note that database webhooks will work even if the global webhook is disabled

 **Issue: Webhook notifications failing with timeout errors**
 - Check that the webhook URL is responding within the configured timeout (`WEBHOOK_TIMEOUT`)